aedans/quartz-old/README.md

         print("false")
 }

-fn halt() // Braces can be omitted for single-statement functions, too
+fn halt() // Braces can be omitted for single-statement members, too
     // While loops work as normal
     while (1) { }
 </pre>